Date: February 23

 Open to dependent children of Active Duty, Title 10 Reserve, Title 32 AGR, Retired, Retired Reserve and Deceased Air Force members; spouses of Active Duty and Title 10 Reserve; and surviving spouses of deceased Air Force members.

-First Thursday of the month.
-Oct 1, Nov 5, Dec 3, Jan 7; 5 - 7 pm.
-Meetings at A&FRC.
-Please RSVP: 719-333-0977 (Must RSVP to attend, slots are limited due to COVID-19 restrictions) Support group is open to USAFA active duty, dependents, retirees, federal employees, and contractors.
+First Thursday of the month, 5-7 pm.
+Virtually during COVID-19 restrictions.
+RSVP: 719-333-0977 (Must RSVP to attend, slots are limited) Support group is open to USAFA active duty, dependents, retirees, federal employees, and contractors.
 Meetings will consist of a safe place to promote conversation, build relationships and educate, while adhering to COVID-19 restrictions.

 The EFMP is designed to provide support to military family members with special needs.
 EFMP is comprised of three components who work together to support military members and their families:EFMP FAMILY SUPPORT (EFMP-FS) PROGRAM